 Risk Adjustment Covered Plan

 The Patient Protection and Affordable Care Act’s (ACA’s) Risk Adjustment program is intended to encourage insurers to compete based on their plans’ value and efficiency rather than by attracting healthier enrollees by transferring funds from plans with lower-risk enrollees to plans with higher-risk enrollees.
 States operating an exchange have the option to either establish their own State-run Risk Adjustment program or allow the Federal government to run the program.
-Massachusetts operates its own Risk Adjustment program, which will end in 2017.

 The Risk Adjustment program does not apply to all plans.
 As such, this section clarifies which plans are subject to the Risk Adjustment program.
 The Federal Risk Adjustment program applies to plans in the individual and small group insurance markets, both inside and outside of the exchanges, with some exceptions, including: